-- Students should be able to demonstrate a critical understanding of the role of a free press in democratic societies. - Students should be able to demonstrate a systematic understanding of how commercial and economic factors constrain media production and consumption. - Students should be able to produce a detailed analysis and critical appraisal of questions about media objectivity, neutrality, public interest, privacy and censorship. - Development of a detailed understanding of how different normative views and cultural commitments influence media ethical and legal standards around the world. - Demonstrates the ability to produce detailed analyses of competing perspectives and concepts on media ethics, to make comparisons and connections and to identify the possibility of new concepts - Demonstrates the ability to flexibly locate their own normative views and cultural commitments within the practice of research, with a level of autonomy
+- Demonstrated a critical understanding of the role of free media, PR and advertising in democratic societies. - Demonstrated a systematic understanding of how commercial and economic factors constrain media production and consumption. - Produced a detailed analysis and critical appraisal of questions about media objectivity, neutrality, public interest, privacy, the role of PR and advertising, and censorship. - Developed a detailed understanding of how different views and cultural commitments influence media ethical and legal standards around the world. - Demonstrated an ability to produce detailed analyses of competing perspectives and concepts on media ethics, to make comparisons and connections and to identify the possibility of new concepts. - Demonstrated the ability flexibly to locate their own views and cultural commitments within the practice of research, within a level of autonomy.